Ask AI

 Patient education

-Counseling on treatment adherence: as per ASCRS 2018 guidelines, Counsel patients on avoiding missed treatments, because they are strongly associated with poor disease control.
+Counseling on treatment adherence: as per ASCRS 2018 guidelines, counsel patients on avoiding missed treatments, because they are strongly associated with poor disease control.

 B